Hello my lovelies! I have some thoughts I would like to share today about this whole searching for happiness thing.

-When the dust settled on this new life I saw through the clouds a new me, a very unsure and confused me.
-Standing amongst what remained of my former life I was was left thinking…
+When the dust settled on this new life I saw through the clouds a new me.
+A very unsure and confused me.
+Standing among what remained of my former life I was was left thinking…

 Who is going to make me happy now?